niccolosottile/Principles-of-programming-in-C-/README.md

-# pop-2-coursework
+# Principles of programming in C

-5 programming questions in C to answer for the Principles of Programming 2 Coursework!
+5 programming questions in C which test your understanding of C programming (syntax, data structures, pointers, and dynamic memory allocation)